-Code SIS20321
+TASC Code SIS20321

-Level Certificate II
+TASC Level Certificate II

 TCE Points points depend on units gained

-TCE Standards N.A.
+TCE Standards N/A

-Pre-requisites none
+Pre-requisitesNo Pre-requisites

 This qualification reflects the role of individuals who deliver basic instruction sessions for a sport.

 The program will prepare students for work undertaken as part of a team, or independently, in a structured environment such as a sporting club or school.